The Montreal Biodome is one of four facilities that comprise Space for Life, Canada's largest natural sciences museum complex.

 Address: 4777 Avenue Pierre de Coubertin in east end Montreal

 Pay parking is at 3000 and 3200 Viau Street, including one underground lot.
-Parking ticket is also valid for same-day parking at Botanical Garden/Insectarium/Planetarium parking lots.
+A parking ticket is also valid for same-day parking at Botanical Garden/Insectarium/Planetarium parking lots.

 By metro: Viau metro station